beyondstorage/specs/rfcs/128-community-organization.md

 - ID: `reviewer`
 - Permissions: `Triage`

-Advanced Contributor, responsible for reviewing community code, has LGTM (Looks Good To Me) approval for new submissions and can be involved in the design of subsequent projects.
+Advanced Contributor, responsible for reviewing community code, has LGTM (Looks Good To Me) approval for new submissions.

 ### Contributor